CarrionAndOn/Pi-Usage-Monitor/README.md

 Run `nano usagemonitor.conf`<br />
 Change YOUR_WEBHOOK_URL to the URL of your discord webhook.<br />
 Change the time to whatever you want it to be in seconds, or leave it.<br />
+Change "yes/anything_else" to "yes" if you're installing it on a Pi, or literally anything if it's not on a pi.<br />
+<b>IT MUST BE LOWERCASE.</b><br />
 Run `mv usagemonitor.py /opt/`<br />
 Run `mv usagemonitor.conf /opt/`<br />
 Run the file with "python3 /opt/usagemonitor.py" to make sure it works<br />